gesiscss/face2face/docs/index.rst

 History
 ---------

 face2face was published in __.__.2020 and the original version was designed by Andreas Kruff a "Data & Information Science"-Student from Cologne.
-The package was part of his internship at GESIS.
+The toolbox was part of his internship at GESIS.
 Three people have contributed to the success of face2face.